 - Open Internet Explorer.

-- In your browser, you will find Tools menu, click on it.
+- In your browser, you will find the Tools menu; click on it.

-- Tools > Advanced Options, there you will see an option to clear the Use Smooth Scrolling.
+- Tools > Advanced Options, you will see an option to clear the Use Smooth Scrolling.

 - Click OK and restart your browser.